-Andromeda galaxy is one of the most popular astrophotography targets worldwide, and no wonder!
+Andromeda Galaxy is one of the most popular astrophotography targets worldwide, and no wonder!
 It’s beautiful, bright, and easy to locate in the night sky.
-If you want to capture this galaxy by yourself, then here you have the complete guide to photographing the Andromeda galaxy.
+If you are a complete beginner in the astrophotography field, but you would love to take a picutre of our neighbour galaxy, here you have the complete guide to photographing the Andromeda Galaxy.

 If you are looking for more astrophotography targets, check out my free PDF: 10 Easy Astrophotography Targets for B